SY-Ch/sy-ch.github.io/contents/home.md

 <code>chensy@ieee.org</code>

 #### Education
-**Jimei University**, B.E. in Intelligent Science and Technology The College of Computer and Engineering
+**Jimei University**, B.E. in Intelligent Science and Technology The College of Computer and Engineering( GPA 81.5/100 )
-• GPA 81.5/100

 #### Research Interests